 They don't care about laws that allow for partisan observers to observe, and they don't care about chain of custody.

-Now I never just, again, I never thought it could happen here, but I never thought it could happen here either, that one candidate would buy a dirty Russian dossier and it would become the basis of premeditated fraud on a Pfizer court to spy on another presidential candidate and then later a president.
+Now, I never just, again, I never thought it could happen here, but I never thought it could happen here either: that one candidate would buy a dirty Russian dossier and it would become the basis of premeditated fraud on a Pfizer court to spy on another presidential candidate and then later a president.

-And I'm beginning to face some truth and some reality here is that they just don't give a flying, you know what.
+And I'm beginning to face some truth and some reality here is that they just don't give a flying, you know what?

 Well, that then becomes a danger to the entire country.

-And if we care about the rule of law, look, I never thought that the people that were referred for investigation by the inspector general would still be scot-free four years later, but they sure are.
+And if we care about the rule of law, look, I never thought that the people that were referred for investigation by the Inspector General would still be scot-free four years later, but they sure are.

 You know, how does that happen in this great country of ours?

-Um, and what does it mean for us in the end?
+And what does it mean for us in the end?

 And then, by the way, even though Democrats have done it themselves and challenged the Electoral College results, well, we can't let Ted Cruz do it.